trevino200/Mastering-Kubernetes/Bootstrapping-Control-Plane.md

 # Bootstrapping the Kubernetes Control Plane

 In this lab you will bootstrap the Kubernetes control plane across 2 compute instances and configure it for high availability.
 You will also create an external load balancer that exposes the Kubernetes API Servers to remote clients.
-The following components will be installed on each node: Kubernetes API Server, Scheduler, and Controller Manager.

-## Prerequisites
+The Kubernetes control plane is composed of 3 components: the API Server, the Scheduler, and the Controller Manager.
+They each have a specific function within the control plane of each of the master nodes and we will be running them as services.

+> The services names are kube-apiserver, kube-controller-manager and kube-scheduler.

-The commands in this lab must be run on each controller instance: `master-1`, and `master-2`.
+All the commands in this lab must be run on each controller instance: `master-1`, and `master-2`.
 Login to each controller instance using SSH Terminal.
-Example:

-### Running commands in parallel with tmux

-[tmux](https://github.com/tmux/tmux/wiki) can be used to run commands on multiple compute instances at the same time.
-See the [Running commands in parallel with tmux](01-prerequisites.md#running-commands-in-parallel-with-tmux) section in the Prerequisites lab.

 ## Provision the Kubernetes Control Plane